-They treat a variety of conditions related to the female reproductive system like menstrual disorders, pelvic pain, and endometriosis.
+They treat various conditions related to the female reproductive system, like menstrual disorders, pelvic pain, and endometriosis.

-Gynecologists also provide guidance on family planning and contraception options.
+Gynecologists also guide on family planning and contraception options.

 Their role is to provide complete medical care and support for women’s reproductive health throughout their lives.